madebysimon/Quartz/content/moc/Test.md

 ---
-title: "My first note"
+title: "Test"
 ---
+# Test
-# Welcome to my first note
+Welcome to my first note
 ## this is H2
 ### and this is H3